-We offer undergraduate minors in food science and nutrition, a certificate in food safety for undergraduate and graduate students, and a graduate minor in food safety.
+We offer undergraduate minors in food science, nutrition and brewing science and technology, a certificate in food safety for undergraduate and graduate students, and a graduate minor in food safety.

 Food Science Minor

 The food science minor can give you a competitive edge for employment in the food, pharmaceutical, and related industries in such positions as chemist, microbiologist, engineer, nutritionist, business specialist, or technical writer.

 Coursework will help improve your knowledge and understanding of how food is produced.
 It also gives you the flexibility to tailor the program to complement your major.

 Dr. Keith Harris certifies students’ completion of the food science minor before graduation.
 You must submit certification no later than the registration period for your final semester.
 You must complete the minor no later than the semester you expect to graduate from your degree program.

 Visit the NC State Course Catalog to learn more about food science courses.
 (Click the Browse button and select FS (Food Science) to view a list of classes.)Minor Requirements and Coursework

 The Food Safety Manager Certification program provides individuals with skills and knowledge of food safety, quality control, and operations management concepts useful throughout the food manufacturing supply chain.
 It is available through distance education to non-degree seeking students and both undergraduate and graduate students at NC State University.